A Brief Excursion Into Molecular Neuroscience

 Hopefully, all of your alarm bells are going off right now.
 This pattern-matches with scams and irreplicability.
 Cognitive enhancement would be a huge deal, but it’s also super difficult, and apart from maybe coffee and modafinil, there don’t appear to be any easy hacks.

 But why do (some) people believe BDNF can do all these things?
 There are so many words in p̴͓̂͘á̴̻͌s̶̻̗͋͑ṯ̸̹̈́̌à̶̳; why pick BDNF in particular?
 Why are there no playlists about Ǫ̵͎͊G̶̦̉̇l̶͉͇̝̽͆̚i̷͔̓̏͌c̷̱̙̍̂͜k̷̠͍͌l̷̢̍͗̃n̷̖͇̏̆å̴̤c̵̲̼̫͑̎̆ improving your mental faculties?

 A partial answer to that question comes directly when we open Google Scholar and search for BDNF.

-If you happen to be doing neuroscience research in the 90s and you are looking for a hot topic to research - BDNF is your fast-track ticket to tenure.
-Considering that the "normal" citation count for a paper in a top journal like Nature is “only” in the double digits, and a lot of papers never get cited at all, it is pretty insane that you have to go to page 14 on Google Scholar after searching "BDNF" to find a paper with less than 100 citations.
+If you happen to be doing neuroscience research in the 90s and you are looking for a hot topic to research - BDNF is your fast-track ticket to tenure8.
+Considering that the "normal" citation count for a paper in a top journal like Nature is “only” in the double digits, and a lot of papers never get cited at all, it is pretty insane that you have to go to page 14 on Google Scholar after searching "BDNF" to find a paper with less than 100 citations9.